WWE SmackDown vs. Raw 2008: Roster

 ECW made its first appearance in the series as a brand.
 Ashley, CM Punk, Cryme Tyme, Elijah Burke, Kelly Kelly, Kenny Dykstra, Marcus Cor Von, and MVP made their WWE video game debuts.
 Sabu and The Sandman would make their only appearances in the franchise with this installment.
-It also marked the return of Jeff Hardy to the franchise who if not counting 2003’s WWE Crush Hour last appeared in 2002's WWE SmackDown!
+It also marked the return of Jeff Hardy to the franchise who if not counting 2003's WWE Crush Hour last appeared in 2002's WWE SmackDown!
 Shut Your Mouth.
-It is the last WWE video game to feature Torrie Wilson and Bobby Lashley, with the latter returning as DLC in WWE 2K19, after his return to WWE in 2018.
+It is the last WWE video game to feature Torrie Wilson.
 It is also the last game to feature Ric Flair as an active member of the roster, as he would be featured as a legend in games moving forward.
 The handheld versions had exclusive characters, with Eddie Guerrero, Jim Neidhart, and Sgt.
 Slaughter being PSP exclusives, and Hardcore Holly being a Nintendo DS exclusive.

 This is the first game in the series not to feature Chris Benoit after his double murder and suicide in June 2007.
 All materials related to Benoit were removed or made unavailable through normal means, including all versions of the crossface and diving headbutt.

-Jillian Hall,The Boogeyman, and Shelton Benjamin were omitted from the game even though they were a part of the current roster at the time and were featured in WWE SmackDown vs. Raw 2007.
+Jillian Hall, The Boogeyman, and Shelton Benjamin were omitted from the game even though they were a part of the current roster at the time and were featured in WWE SmackDown vs. Raw 2007.

 Development

+The game had a marketing budget of $11 million.

 PlayStation 2

 Graphics and gameplay are similar to the previous years in the SvR series.
-It also includes the new 24/7 mode which includes Become a Legend or GM Mode where you can also train superstars and gain them popularity.
+It also includes the new 24/7 mode which includes Become a Legend or GM Mode where the players can also train superstars and gain them popularity.

 Xbox 360 and PlayStation 3

 The Xbox 360 has the custom soundtrack feature which people can import their own music in superstars entrances.
-However, the PS3 has a first person view in entrances where people can control where the superstar looks with the sixaxis controller.
+However, the PS3 has a first person view in entrances where people can control where the superstar looks with the Sixaxis controller.

 The PS3 version also had a special "Collector's Edition" which came with a DVD detailing the game, a Kelly Kelly trading card, and a booklet featuring various superstars signature moves.

 The Xbox 360 version also had special "High Flyer" and "Dirty" Editions which came with Special Edition Slipcase, "I'm a High Flyer" or "I Fight Dirty" T-shirts, 1 page Kelly Kelly calendar, 8 Numbered Limited Edition "Fighting Styles" Postcards, and a "Create a Superstar" Mini Guide.

 Wii

-Instead of featuring 24/7 mode, it features Main Event Mode, where you can play as a created superstar and rise to the top.
+Instead of featuring 24/7 mode, it features Main Event Mode where the players can play as a created superstar and rise to the top.
 The Wii version of the game features only chairs as the exclusive weapons.
 Also the Wii version only has 5 match types such as Singles Match, Hardcore Match, Tag Team Match, Triple Threat Match and Knockout Match.

 PSP

-The game has the same graphics as the previous games in the SvR PSP ports, however, Slaughter, Eddie Guerrero and Jim Neidhart are PSP exclusive unlockable Legends.
+The game has the same graphics as the previous games in the SvR PSP ports, but Slaughter, Eddie Guerrero and Jim Neidhart are PSP exclusive unlockable Legends.